 Skinner developed an interest in psychology, and he enrolled in a graduate program at Harvard University, where he earned his PhD in psychology in 1931.
 Skinner was a research fellow with the National Research Council for one year and conducted research at Harvard until 1936, at which point he accepted a teaching position at the University of Minnesota.
 From 1945–1948, Skinner taught psychology at Indiana University, and from 1948 until his retirement in 1974, he was a professor at Harvard.

 Skinner was a prolific author as well as an academic.
-His most famous works include Beyond Freedom and Dignity, and Walden Two, which supports Thoreau’s vision of a society based on high personal values and low material consumption.
-Skinner has been recognized for his accomplishments through numerous honorary degrees and has received multiple awards.
-Among the most recent of his achievements is the Lifetime Achievement Award, given to him in 1990 by the American Psychology Association, the Outstanding member and Distinguished Professional Achievement Award in 1991 by the Society for Performance Improvement, and most notably, the 1997 Scholar Hall of Fame Award, from the Academy of Resource and Development.
+His most famous works include Beyond Freedom and Dignity and Walden II, a fictional account of a culture dominated by behaviorist ideas.
+The book Verbal Behavior was not widely accepted at the time of its publication, but it has achieved significant readership over the years.
+Skinner received the Lifetime Achievement Award in 1990, from the American Psychology Association; the Outstanding member and Distinguished Professional Achievement Award in 1991, from the Society for Performance Improvement; and most notably, the 1997 Scholar Hall of Fame Award, from the Academy of Resource and Development.

 Books by B.F.
 Skinner

 Last Update: 2013-09-05